zlateff/hadoop-hbase-cluster/README.md

 This is a modified and stripped down version of [vagrant-cascading-hadoop-cluster](https://github.com/Cascading/vagrant-cascading-hadoop-cluster)

 Hadoop-2.8.5 and HBase-2.2.5 are installed using 'openjdk-8-jdk' on 'ubuntu/bionic64' Vagrant boxes.
-The original README has been modified below to account only for what is installed.

 ## Deploying the cluster